Footings

 Sonotube Sizing

-This can be a serious problem if you’re not careful, especially when it comes to ensuring a perfect fit into the post hole.
-Today, we’ll explain why Sonotube sizing matters, how these tubes are manufactured, and why you should always double-check before making a purchase.
-Picking the right size isn’t just a small detail—it can affect the integrity of your entire structure.
-Type 1 and Type 2 or Small and Medium is what you’re after to ensure a snug fit.
+This can cause big headaches if you’re not careful, especially when you need a perfect fit in the hole.
+Today, we’ll break down why Sonotube sizing is important, how they’re made, and why you should always double-check before you buy.
+Picking the right size isn’t just a small thing—it can affect how solid your whole structure is.
+Type 1 and Type 2, or Small and Medium, are what you want for a good fit.

 How Sonotubes Are Manufactured